ghacks Technology News

 If you are a Ghacks regular you have without doubt noticed that Adobe has published an update for Adobe Reader and Adobe Acrobat yesterday that fixes two security vulnerabilities that affect Adobe Reader and Acrobat 9.3 and earlier.

-The update that has been provided updates both products to version 9.3.1.
+The update that has been released updates both products to version 9.3.1.
 One would think that this should have been the end of the story but it apparently is not.

 The rather strange thing is that Adobe is still offering Adobe Reader 9.3.0 on their official download site, the version that the two security vulnerabilities have been detected in.

 If you click on Get Adobe Reader on the official Adobe homepage you notice that they still offer Adobe Reader 9.3 and not the updated Adobe Reader 9.3.1.
-This in turn means that users who download Adobe Reader from Adobe install a software that has known security vulnerabilities.
+This in turn means that users who download Adobe Reader from Adobe install a software with known security vulnerabilities.

 Adobe offers the security update for Adobe Reader 9.3.0 on a separate page that is not directly linked to the pdf reader on the official download page.